The accounting major is designed to prepare students for accounting careers in public accounting, business, government and nonprofit organizations.

 Hands-on Experiential Learning

 Business and accounting majors at Houghton have many opportunities to get real experience in the field.
-Our Student Investment Group manages a six-digit real money portfolio while the innovative Houghton Student Enterprises group plans, manages and operates numerous on-campus businesses.
+Our Student Investment Group manages a six-digit real money portfolio while the innovative Houghton Student Enterprises group plans, manages, and operates numerous on-campus businesses.
 Students interested in human resources management run the Houghton student chapter of the Society for Human Resource Management.
-Professional members of the business community are brought to campus regularly through our Guest Executive Dinners to meet with students and present seminars on topics of current interest in the business world.
+Professional members of the business community are brought to campus regularly through our Guest Professional Dinners to meet with students and present seminars on topics of current interest in the business world.
 Guest lecturers have included the CEOs of Johnson and Johnson and Cardone Industries.
 Every student is involved in at least one for-credit internship as part of the program.
 Students can also participate overseas in the International Business Institute.

 Faculty Members with Solid Experience in the Field